tecnickcom/rndpwd/README.md

 Flags:

--d, --configDir             : Configuration directory to be added on top of the search list -o, --loglevel=INFO         : Log level: panic, fatal, error, warning, info, debug -s, --serverMode            : Set this to true to start an HTTP RESTful API server -u, --serverAddress="8080"  : HTTP API address for server mode (ip:port) or just (:port) -c, --charset="!#.0123456789@ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz": Characters to use to generate a password
+-d, --configDir             : Configuration directory to be added on top of the search list -o, --loglevel=INFO         : Log level: EMERGENCY, ALERT, CRITICAL, ERROR, WARNING, NOTICE, INFO, DEBUG -s, --serverMode            : Set this to true to start an HTTP RESTful API server -u, --serverAddress="8080"  : HTTP API address for server mode (ip:port) or just (:port) -c, --charset="!#.0123456789@ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz": Characters to use to generate a password